Kiran7007/Interview-Preparation/docs/android.md

 -   Give actionable code-review feedback.
 -   Document repeated patterns.
 -   Encourage ownership.

-The goal is to improve both the immediate code and the engineer's future decision-making.

-Interview Answer:
-> Understand their current approach first.
 ---
 ## How do you lead a moderately complex Android initiative?
 ```text